Poppy Seed Dressing (Creamy and Healthy!)

 How to Make this Poppy Seed Dressing

 The base of the dressing is Greek yogurt, one of my favorite ingredients.
-I love that you can eat Greek yogurt as is or make fun snacks or even use it as a marinade.
+I love that you can eat Greek yogurt as is or even use it as a marinade.
 I use it in countless recipes (proof: check out my Greek yogurt archives) and it always has a spot in my fridge.

 For this dressing, yogurt stands in for heavier ingredients such as mayonnaise or sour cream (although don’t get me wrong, those both have a place in my heart too!).